42 °F / 6 °C

-In 1497 the site was probably visited by English explorer John Cabot, but was not permanently settled until 1528.
-In 1583 the community was claimed for England by Sir Humphrey Gilbert, and served as a major British naval base during the War of 1812 and the American War of Independence.
-St Johns was rebuilt after several major fires in 19th century, leaving the city with a heritage of different architectural styles.
+- The site was permanently settled in 1528.
+In 1583, the community was claimed for England and served as a major British naval base during the War of 1812 and the American Revolutionary War (1775-1783).
+St Johns was rebuilt after several major fires in 19th century, leaving the town with a heritage of different architectural styles.

 - This is North America's most easterly city, excluding those of Greenland.
 It lies along the Atlantic coast, to the northeast of Avalon Peninsula, southeast Newfoundland.
 The city is the biggest in the province and 2nd largest in Canada's Atlantic Provinces (after Halifax NS).
 The downtown area is to the west and north of Saint John's Harbour, while the rest of the city expands from downtown in all directions.